EricMFink/PRcasebook/Chapters/Part1 - Law as a Regulated Profession/Law as a Profession.md

 Such complaints seldom appear in city sources.
 That the public jurisdiction was less extensive than the legal one in the countryside reemphasizes the interpretation here given—that provincial lawyers were too few for the business and were facing serious invasion.
 This is further strengthened by the fact, which we know from the actual complaints, that large amounts of legally routine law work—conveyancing and other property matters—were being done by nonlawyers.
 The workplace jurisdiction was even less extensive than the public one.

 In the city, as we have already seen, the arena pattern of jurisdiction shows evidence of expansion.
 An elegant example of this comes not from the expansion into advice giving and similar areas by the too-numerous lower-status lawyers.
 Rather it bespeaks an earlier expansion, at the expense of a group called conveyancers.
 We know that the expansion was old because the uncertainty about jurisdiction was merely at the legal level; the workplace and public jurisdictions, at least in the cities, were secure.
 The area immediately concerned was the drawing of wills.
 The legal status of this work was confusing even for lawyers themselves.
 Thus while most lawyers in both countries assumed that the drawing of wills was a legally established jurisdiction, it was in fact not so.
 In England, the Stamp Act of 1870 (33 &amp; 34 Vict., c.97) allowed an unqualified person to draw a will, power of attorney, or transfer of stock (provided the transfer contained no trusts or limitations) and to be paid for these activities.
 In America, when the Pennsylvania Bar Association's brand-new unauthorized practice committee reported in 1932, its chairman, a Philadelphia suburban lawyer, asserted that "the Committee feels that the writing of wills is the practice of law."
 W. G. Littleton of Philadelphia rose to his feet and thundered:

 > Is it not a fact that the writing of wills is not only not the practice of the law but in the English system lawyers themselves were not permitted to draw wills until the year 1760, when the exclusive privileges of the English association which formerly had that right were thrown open to members of the Bar, and when I come to speak, my mind running back personally as far back as 1885, when I was thrown in with that class of men who were known as conveyancers, who prepared deeds, mortgages, and other legal instruments, and wrote wills, it would be perfectly astonishing to the lawyer of that day to say that members of the conveyancers' association, whose names you probably know, some of whom I recollect, were violating any law.

-This passage is notable not only for its total disagreement about the legally established jurisdiction, but also for its reference to an invisible group of nonlawyer legal professionals, who had in workplace fact been ousted from this jurisdiction within the half century of Mr. Littleton's memory.
+This passage is notable not only for its total disagreement about the legally established jurisdiction, but also for its reference to an invisible group of non-lawyer legal professionals, who had in workplace fact been ousted from this jurisdiction within the half century of Mr. Littleton's memory.
 The new social-history method—studying conflict to find the lost people of history—has produced a lost profession.

 The Philadelphia conveyancers had been, in fact, a small, elite group of practitioners, some of whom were lawyers and some of whom were not.
 They normally both drafted and stored title papers, wills, and other documents.
 At first employed as hired specialists to abstract titles, they eventually became independent consultants.
 A family lawyer would consult a conveyancer concerning property to be purchased, and the conveyancer would then abstract the title and take counsel from a consulting real-estate lawyer on the title's encumbrances.
 As specialists in property documents, the conveyancers naturally handled wills, mortgages, trusts, and related property matters.
 Apparently they had strong professional structure; as Littleton mentions, they had an association.
 Other sources report that their examinations were felt by many to be considerably more difficult than those of the lawyers.

 Nonetheless, the conveyancers were destroyed, very rapidly, by a convergence of forces.
 The lawyers were rapidly increasing in numbers and looking for work.
 This threatened the conveyancers' control of wills, trusts, and similar documents.
 In their heartland title work, a crucial court case both gave them "professional" stature and destroyed them.
-In _Watson_ v. _Muirhead_ (57 PA 161, 1868), the court held conveyancers not liable for bad titles if they had taken reasonable precautions.
+In _Watson v.
+Muirhead_ (57 PA 161, 1868), the court held conveyancers not liable for bad titles if they had taken reasonable precautions.
 But this left purchasers without recourse in cases of bad title, a situation the growing business community would not accept.
 A coalition of exasperated businessmen, lawyers, and conveyancers created in 1876 the Land Title Insurance Company (the first such corporation), to provide a mechanism for pooling the risks of property transfer.
 In a similar move, lawyers and bankers founded the Fidelity Trust Company to take up work with trusts and other financial matters.
 As a result of these changes, the conveyancers rapidly disappeared.

 The example of the conveyancers shows again how the relative extents of jurisdictional claims can tell us much about the direction of jurisdictional change.
 For lawyers of the 1930s, the writing of wills was an old expansion jurisdiction, one in which they sought to convert a successful workplace invasion into publicly and legally recognized domination.
 That the rural public persisted in having wills drawn by banks, trust companies, prothonotaries, and aldermen indicates that this expansion had never had the success in rural areas that it enjoyed in the city.

-**COMPETITORS**
+##### COMPETITORS

 The lawyers had other antagonists besides the vanquished conveyancers.
 These antagonists, as I have argued throughout, provide the structure that bends the two professions in different directions.
 They fall into seven groups.
 The first are the other free professions—the accountants, the bankers, and others.
 The second are the other professions affiliated with the law.
 In America this meant notaries, foreign (out-of-state or out-of-country) lawyers, and disbarred individuals working for other lawyers. [ … ] A third group, the land professions, comprises the simple category of real estate agents in the United States [ … ].
 A fourth group is local officials—justices of the peace, magistrates, police, and other municipal authorities, as well as their various clerks. [ … ] Fifth, a group of negligible importance in the United States, but of great importance in England, is national officials. [ … ] Conversely, the sixth group was more important in the United States—corporations.
 These include title and trust companies, insurance companies, collection agencies, legal aid societies, trade associations, and various other groups.
 The seventh category of offenders is a miscellaneous group of outsiders—chiefly [ … ] insurance agents in the United States.